Political Risk Insurance

 Modern political risk insurance started taking form after the Second World War to promote investment under the Marshall plan.
 Since then and for over forty years PRI was dominated by bilateral institutions, such as the US Overseas Private Investment Corporation (OPIC), owned and operated by national governments for the benefit of their national private capital.
 A number of multilateral institutions, such as the World Bank's Multilateral Investment Guarantee agency (MIGA), also got involved in the PRI market in the late 1980s.
 Multilaterals act as financing conduits for regional and sector-specific economic development in their member-countries.
 Their mitigation of political risk comes mainly in the form of guarantees, either partial risk or partial credit.

 Insuring an investment against political risk requires a proper and precise specification of those political events that are to be covered under an insurance policy.
-Once a political event occurs, coverage and the exact amount of insurance recovery should and cannot be in dispute.
-Political risk insurers, public and private, offer a wide variety of products that can be specifically tailored to any investor’s needs and can cover the entire range of politically induced risks.
+Once a political event occurs, coverage and the exact amount of insurance recovery should not and cannot be in dispute.
+Political risk insurers, public and private, offer a wide variety of products that can be specifically tailored to any investor's needs and can cover the entire range of politically induced risks.

 Coverage can be long term or short term, depending on the risk.
 Trade risk coverage might last for only 30 days, but for a major infrastructure development might be for several years, though very few insurers will provide PRI coverage for longer than a 10-year period.